 - Exclusive content or streams

 Platforms like YouTube offer ‘Channel Memberships’, while Patreon allows for even more customized perks.
-The key to success here is creating real value for subscribers so they feel their monthly fee is worth it.
+In addition, the key to success here is creating real value for subscribers so they feel their monthly fee is worth it.

 Direct support from fans, often in the form of donations or tips, is one of the most straightforward monetization methods.
 On Twitch, viewers can send ‘Bits’, while YouTube has ‘Super Chat’ and ‘Super Stickers’.
 On other platforms, third-party tools like Streamlabs and Ko-fi enable direct PayPal transfers.

 The advantage is immediacy — you receive funds quickly and directly.
-The downside is unpredictability; donations can fluctuate heavily month to month.
+Nevertheless, the downside is unpredictability; donations can fluctuate heavily month to month.

 Sponsorships involve partnering with brands to promote products or services during your streams.
 This can range from wearing branded merchandise to integrating a product demo into your content.